BellHermitage/suzunaan.org/content/music/kyuu/index.en.md

 Before going over the song I have to take a small detour and talk a little about the character design of Clownpiece because it's central to the song.

 Clownpiece first appears in the 15th installment of the mainline serie of games: [Legacy of Lunatic Kingdom](https://en.touhouwiki.net/wiki/Legacy_of_Lunatic_Kingdom).
-The plot of LoLK boils down to a divine spirit named [Junko](https://en.touhouwiki.net/wiki/Junko) that wants to invade the Lunar Capital on the Moon to vindicate her dead son.To do that she befriends a Goddess of Hell, [Hecatia](https://en.touhouwiki.net/wiki/Hecatia), which in turn presents to her her subordinate: Clownpiece.
+The plot of LoLK boils down to a divine spirit named [Junko](https://en.touhouwiki.net/wiki/Junko) that wants to invade the Lunar Capital on the Moon to vindicate her dead son.
+To do that she befriends a Goddess of Hell, [Hecatia](https://en.touhouwiki.net/wiki/Hecatia), which in turn presents to her her subordinate: Clownpiece.
 Junko "purifies" Clownpiece to make her stronger; after this ordeal she gains the power to make people insane.

 The hell fairy is represented as petite and childish ~~clown~~ wearing what's basically the United States flag, while she goes to the Moon to wreck havoc --- the irony of which should not escape you.